 Yuan W, Holland SK, Schmithorst VJ, Walz NC, Cecil KM, Jones BV, Karunanayaka P, Michaud L, Wade SL.
 Diffusion tensor MR imaging reveals persistent white matter alteration after traumatic brain injury experienced during early childhood.
 AJNR Am J Neuroradiol.
 2007 Nov-Dec;28(10):1919-25.

-James L. Leach, MD Neuroradiologist, Department of Radiology
+James L. Leach, MD Neuroradiologist, Department of Radiology and Medical Imaging

 Associate Professor, UC Department of Radiology

 Neuroradiology; advanced imaging in epilepsy; multimodal imaging of brain tumors; imaging of stroke; MRI utilization; quality assurance initiatives for neuroradiologic interpretation

 James (Jim) Leach, MD, is a neuroradiologist specializing in pediatric neuroradiology at Cincinnati Children's Hospital Medical Center.
 He grew up in southeastern Ohio and attended Ohio University majoring in Zoology with an emphasis on comparative anatomy.
 He was inducted into the Alpha Omega Alpha honor society as a third-year student.

 After seeing a clinical conference given by Bob Lukin, MD, then chief of Neuroradiology at the University of Cincinnati College of Medicine, he decided on Radiology as a career.
 He was Chief Resident of Radiology in 1994, and fellow in neuroradiology from 1995-1997 at the University of Cincinnati.